 Women's Self-Defense Classes

-The Broomfield Police Department is proud to present a brand new empowering and educational self-defense class for women.
-This new program has been named Her Own Hero and will be offered free.
+The Broomfield Police Department is proud to present an empowering and educational self-defense class for women.
+This program has been named Her Own Hero and will be offered free to all.

 The course is designed to provide an opportunity for women to learn necessary self-defense and crime prevention fundamentals, both physical and mental, to address a wide variety of situations.
 Attendees are welcome to attend regardless of previous experience or fitness level.

-Initially, two classes will be offered to those who’d like to attend.
+Two classes are being offered to those who’d like to attend.
 The first is a basic, three-hour course that covers safety essentials such as boundaries, mindset, assertiveness, situational awareness, and more.
 Participants will learn simple and effective safety techniques designed to build confidence.
 Those vital and life-saving skills will be a part of the participant’s “toolbox” of options moving forward.

 2023 ADVANCED CLASS SCHEDULE: